ericDK89/StockMaster/README.md

     - Create a new product.

 - **GET** /products
-    -Retrieve a list of products.
+    - Retrieve a list of products.

 - **GET** /products/{product_id}
     - Retrieve a specific product by ID.